ASHKoul/Bcg_SLRT/README.md

 # Bcg_SLRT
-A reprository for the FUSION Paper
+A reprository for the FUSION Paper.
+Just plug and play.